ayati28/CODSOFT/README.md

-# CODSOFT Internship Projects
+# CODSOFT Python Projects

+This repository contains Python projects completed as part of the CODSOFT Internship Program.

+## Projects

+### 1. Calculator

+A simple command-line calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-## Task 3 - Password Generator
+### 2. Password Generator

-A Python-based password generator that creates strong and secure random passwords based on user preferences.
+A Python-based password generator that creates strong and secure random passwords based on user-defined length and complexity.

-### Features
-- Generate random passwords
-- Custom password length
-- Strong and secure password creation
-- Easy to use
+### 3. Rock Paper Scissors

+A command-line implementation of the classic Rock Paper Scissors game where the user plays against the computer.

-### Technologies Used
+## Technologies Used

-- Python
+* Python

-### Author
+## Author

 Ayati